datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 3. Ingest data to Cloud Storage.
 Use Dataproc for ETL.
 4. X Use Pub/Sub to buffer the data, and then use Dataflow for ETL.

+D is correct because the unpredictable data requires a buffer.

 > A cllient wants to store files from one location and retrieve them from another location.
 Security requirements are that no one should be able to access the contants of the file while it is hosted in the cloud.
 What is the best option?

 1. Default encryption should be sufficient
 2. Customer-Supplied Encryption Keys (CSEK)
 3. Client-side encryption
-4. X Customer Managed Encryption Keys (CMEK)
+4. Customer Managed Encryption Keys (CMEK)

+A is wrong, because the file will be readable within the project

 > A company has a new IoT Pipeline.
 Which services will make this design work?
 Select the services that should be used to replace the icons with the number "1" and "2" in the diagram